 (a) to protect a class of persons which includes the one whose interest is invaded, (b) to protect the particular interest which is invaded, (c) to protect that interest against the kind of harm which has resulted, and (d) to protect that interest against the particular hazard from which the harm results.

-The Barrett court applied the Restatement test and concluded that the statutory standard applies when a third party plaintiff is injured in an automobile accident caused by a commercial host's alleged overservice of an adult patron.
-In so holding, the court distinguished first party drunk driving cases and third party assault cases, citing to cases holding that the Restatement test does not generally support application of the statutory standard in these other circumstances.
-Barrett v.
-Lucky Seven Saloon, 152 Wn.2d at 270–73.
+The Barrett court applied the Restatement test and concluded that the statutory standard applies when a third-party plaintiff is injured in an automobile accident caused by a commercial host's alleged overservice of an adult patron.
+In so holding, the court distinguished first-party drunk driving cases and third-party assault cases, citing to cases holding that the Restatement test does not generally support application of the statutory standard in these other circumstances.
+Barrett, 152 Wn.2d at 270–73.
 For more detailed analysis of these other circumstances, see the discussion in the Comment's next section.

 Thereafter, both Faust and Ensley cited Barrett for the broad proposition that the statutory standard has replaced the common law standard.
 Neither Faust nor Ensley limited this proposition to any particular category of cases and neither mentioned the Restatement test.
 It is thus not entirely clear whether the common law's obvious intoxication standard has been fully replaced, or has merely been replaced to the extent that the statute applies to a given case.

 Limit on liability—Duty owed only to third parties.
 The duty of a commercial vendor not to furnish alcohol to an intoxicated adult patron is owed only to innocent bystanders injured or killed by the obviously intoxicated patron; it is not owed to intoxicated adult patrons who are injured due to their own intoxication.
-Estate of Kelly v.
-Falin, 127 Wn.2d 31, 37–42, 896 P.2d 1245 (1995).
+Estate of Kelly, 127 Wn.2d at 37–42.
 The scope of the duty of a commercial vendor not to furnish alcohol to a minor, whether or not the minor was obviously intoxicated or apparently under the influence of alcohol, is more expansive.
 See Comment to WPI 370.07 (Furnishing Alcohol to Minors—Duty of Commercial Vendor).

 Limit on liability—Assaults.
-Lawsuits by innocent bystanders against commercial vendors for furnishing alcohol to intoxicated persons most often involve drunk driving accidents, see Estate of Kelly v.
-Falin, 127 Wn.2d at 37, but liability may also attach in the context of a criminal assault, if the criminal assault was a foreseeable result of furnishing intoxicating liquor to an obviously intoxicated patron.
-See Christen v.
-Lee, 113 Wn.2d 479, 491–98,780 P.2d 1307 (1989); Cox v.
-Keg Restaurants, 86 Wn.App.
+Lawsuits by innocent bystanders against commercial vendors for furnishing alcohol to intoxicated persons most often involve drunk driving accidents, see Estate of Kelly, 127 Wn.2d at 37, but liability may also attach in the context of a criminal assault, if the criminal assault was a foreseeable result of furnishing intoxicating liquor to an obviously intoxicated patron.
+See Christen, 113 Wn.2d at 491–98; Cox v.
+Keg Rests., 86 Wn.App.
 239, 247, 935 P.2d 1377 (1997).
 A criminal assault, however:

 is not a foreseeable result of furnishing intoxicating liquor to an obviously intoxicated person, unless the drinking establishment which furnished the intoxicating liquor had some notice of the possibility of harm from prior actions of the person causing the injury, either on the occasion of the injury, or on previous occasions.